-- A. unreasonable requirements on firms in order for them to qualify to do business - B. unnecessary experience and excessive bonding requirements - C. noncompetitive contracts to consultants that are on retainer contracts - D. organizational conflicts of interest - E. specification of only a "brand name" product instead of allowing for an "or equal" product to be offered and describing the performance or other relevant requirements of the procurement - F. any arbitrary action in the procurement process
+- A. unreasonable requirements on firms in order for them to qualify to do business - B. unnecessary experience and excessive bonding requirements - C. noncompetitive pricing practices between firms or between affiliated companies - D. noncompetitive contracts to consultants that are on retainer contracts

+- E. organizational conflicts of interest - F. specification of only a "brand name" product instead of allowing for an "or equal" product to be offered and describing the performance or other relevant requirements of the procurement - G. any arbitrary action in the procurement process